yakkomajuri/yakkomajuri/README.md

 * **[seams](https://github.com/yakkomajuri/seams)**: Run `seams .` from any directory and get a beautiful rich Markdown editor in your browser for your docs or blog.
 * **[teeny](https://github.com/yakkomajuri/teeny)**: A hand-coded static site generator in under 400 lines of code.
 Opinionated, simple, and powerful, with plugins for extensibility.
+* **[neusletter](https://github.com/yakkomajuri/neusletter)**: One command to have a newsletter setup and start collecting emails on static websites in two minutes.
 * **[skald](https://github.com/skaldlabs/skald)**: Plug-and-play context layer API platform.
 * **[HouseWatch](https://github.com/PostHog/HouseWatch)**: A tool for monitoring and managing ClickHouse clusters built when I used to manage PostHog's cluster.